swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'retain' sil-operand

   retain %0 : $T
-  // %0 must be of a reference type
+  // $T must be a reference type

-Retains the heap object referenced by ``%0``.
+Increases the strong retain count of the heap object referenced by ``%0``.

 retain_autoreleased
 ```````````````````